CascadeSTEAM/cascadesteam.github.io/organization.md

 Board and Committee Members are welcomed via invitation from the Board President upon approval by the Board of Directors.
 Board and Committee Members serve in a volunteer capacity indefinitely, until either resignation or dismissal.
 All official Board activity will be delivered in writing by the Board President, including invitation, acceptance, resignation, and dismissal.

 ### Committees
 Committees assist in creation and management of core organization tasks.
 Committees are designed to be led by a board member, and be composed of board members, committee members, and community members.
 Objectives are determined by agreement between the Board of Directors and each respective committee.
-Input and participation from the community is crucial and welcomed to ensure alignment of community interests.
+Input and participation from the community is crucial to ensure alignment of community interests.

 Committees include:
 - Executive: Strategize and manage alignment of priorities.